RMS Caronia (1947): History

 After World War II, the Cunard White Star Line operated three ships on the Southampton—New York run.
-The famous RMS Queen Mary and RMS Queen Elizabeth operated a weekly express service, with the smaller and slower RMS Mauretania sailing as the third ship on the route.
-The company placed an order for a running mate to the Mauretania, a ship of similar speed and proportions for the transatlantic run.
+The famous RMS Queen Mary and RMS Queen Elizabeth operated a weekly express service between Southampton and New York.
+The smaller and slower RMS Mauretania served as an auxiliary ship on this route in addition to performing seasonal cruises out of New York City.
+The company placed an order for a running mate to Mauretania, a ship of similar speed and proportions for the transatlantic run.
 Ultimately this was not to be the role of the new ship, as Cunard White Star's executives decided that the new ship would be built primarily for cruising.

-With that in mind, the new ship – soon to be named Caronia by Princess Elizabeth – received many different features from her Cunard White Star fleetmates.
-An outdoor swimming pool was a new thing, as was having bathroom / shower facilities in every cabin.
+With this in mind, the new ship – soon to be named Caronia by Princess Elizabeth – received many different features from her Cunard White Star fleetmates.
+Amenities included an outdoor swimming pool as well as bathroom / shower facilities in every cabin.
 However, unlike modern cruise ships, her accommodation was divided into two classes on transatlantic voyages; First and Cabin.

 On cruises all accommodation was sold as one class although many staterooms, both on A deck and R deck, were usually allocated to Cabin Class.
 Even some cabins on B deck were sold on cruises.
 Both restaurants served the same menu in just one sitting and passengers were allocated to a restaurant dependent upon the locations of their staterooms.
 On short cruises to the Caribbean and South America, every cabin was offered for occupation and often, as on transatlantic crossings, there would be two sittings for luncheon and dinner.

-To distinguish her from Cunard White Star's liners, the company decided to give her a different colour scheme.
+To distinguish her from Cunard White Star's express liners, the company decided to give her a different colour scheme.
 Instead of going for the then typical black hull with a white superstructure, Caronia received a unique livery of four different shades of "Cruising Green", making her a highly attractive and instantly recognizable vessel.

 Another striking feature of the ship was her large single funnel, one of the largest ever installed aboard a ship.
 Similar to those of the later United States, this funnel easily caught the wind, making the ship somewhat difficult to handle.
 Caronia was the largest passenger ship to be built in Scotland after World War 2 until Queen Elizabeth 2 twenty years later.

-Clara MacBeth lived full-time on the Caronia between 1949 and 1963, a span of 14 years.
+Clara MacBeth lived full-time on Caronia between 1949 and 1963, a span of 14 years.